Hemispherical resonator gyroscope: Advantages

 The HRG is extremely reliable because of its very simple hardware (two or three pieces of machined fused quartz).
 It has no moving parts; its core is made of a monolithic part which includes the hemispherical shell and its stem.
-They demonstrated outstanding reliability since their initial use in 1996 on the NEAR Shoemaker spacecraft.
+They have demonstrated outstanding reliability since their initial use in 1996 on the NEAR Shoemaker spacecraft.

 The HRG is highly accurate and is not sensitive to external environmental perturbations.
 The resonating shell weighs only a few grams and it is perfectly balanced, which makes it insensitive to vibrations, accelerations, and shocks.
+It is extremely sensitive to temperature variations and requires very tight temperature control.

-The HRG exhibits superior SWAP (Size, Weight, and Power) characteristics compared to other gyroscope technologies.
+The HRG exhibits superior SWAP (size, weight, and power) characteristics compared to other gyroscope technologies.

 The HRG generates neither acoustic nor radiated noise because the resonating shell is perfectly balanced and operates under vacuum.

 The material of the resonator, the fused quartz, is naturally radiation hard in any space environment.
 This confers intrinsic immunity to deleterious space radiation effects to the HRG resonator.
 Thanks to the extremely high Q factor of the resonating shell, the HRG has an ultra-low angular random walk and extremely low power dissipation.

-The HRG, unlike optical gyros (FOG and RLG), has inertial memory: if the power is lost for a short period of time (typically a few seconds), the sensitive element continues to integrate the input motion (angular rate) so that when the power returns, the HRG signals the angle turned while power was off.
+The HRG, unlike optical gyros (fibre-optic gyroscope and ring laser gyroscope), has inertial memory: if the power is lost for a short period of time (typically a few seconds), the sensitive element continues to integrate the input motion (angular rate) so that when the power returns, the HRG signals the angle turned while power was off.

 Disadvantages

 The HRG is a very high-tech device which requires sophisticated manufacturing tools and processes.
 The control electronics required to sense and drive the standing waves are sophisticated.
 This high level of sophistication limits the availability of this technology; few companies were able to produce it.
-Currently three companies manufacturing HRG: Northrop Grumman, Safran and Raytheon Anschütz.
+Currently three companies are manufacturing HRG: Northrop Grumman, Safran Electronics & Defense and Raytheon Anschütz.

 Classical HRG is relatively expensive due to the cost of the precision ground and polished hollow quartz hemispheres.
 This manufacturing cost restricts its use to high-added-value applications such as satellites and spacecraft.
 Nevertheless manufacturing costs can be dramatically reduced by design changes and engineering controls.
 Rather than depositing electrodes on an internal hemisphere that must perfectly match the shape of the outer resonating hemisphere, electrodes are deposited on a flat plate that matches the equatorial plane of the resonating hemisphere.
 In such configuration, HRG becomes very cost effective and is well suitable for high grade but cost sensitive applications.